Vijesh-Krishna/soochna-mitra/README.md

 🌍 Impact Statement

-Soochna Mitra isn’t just a data dashboard — it’s a step toward **transparent governance**.
+Soochna Mitra isn’t just a data dashboard, it’s a step toward **transparent governance**.
 By visualizing how MGNREGA funds are used across districts, it empowers citizens with the clarity and awareness they deserve.

 ---